PrefectHQ/prefect/docs/tutorial/tasks.md

 ## Caching

 Tasks support the ability to cache their return value.
-This allows you to efficiently reuse [results](/concepts/results/) of tasks that may be expensive to reproduce with every flow run, or reuse cached results if the inputs to a task have not changed.
+Caching allows you to efficiently reuse [results](/concepts/results/) of tasks that may be expensive to reproduce with every flow run, or reuse cached results if the inputs to a task have not changed.

 To enable caching, specify a `cache_key_fn` — a function that returns a cache key — on your task.
 You may optionally provide a `cache_expiration` timedelta indicating when the cache expires.
 You can define a task that is cached based on its inputs by using the Prefect [`task_input_hash`](/api-ref/prefect/tasks/#prefect.tasks.task_input_hash).
 Let's add caching to our `get_url` task: